openshift-pipelines/tektoncd-pruner/README.md

 ### 3. Flexible Configuration Hierarchy
 Configurations can be applied at different levels (from highest to lowest priority):
-1. Resource Level: Specific to individual PipelineRuns/TaskRuns
+1. Resource Level: Specific to individual PipelineRuns/TaskRuns.
+(Coming in next release)
 2. Resource Group level: PipelineRuns and TaskRuns can be grouped based on pipeline/task names, labels, or annotations.
+(Coming in next release)
-3. Namespace Level: Applied to all resources in a namespace
+3. Namespace Level: Applied to all resources in a namespace (Tech Preview)
-4. Global Level: Cluster-wide defaults
+4. Global Level: Cluster-wide defaults (Tech Preview)

+> **Note**: Currently, only Namespace and Global level configurations are available as Tech Preview features.
+Resource Level and Resource Group level configurations will be available in the next version for review.

 ### Resource Groups Configuration